 Spend some time sitting in Marias Taverna on the Limani port side, with a coffee or a suitable adult drink and just relax.
 Watch the people go by, watch the ferries, boats and yachts come in and take in the view.
 Have a little meze and make sure you are adequately hydrated.

-Then, take a short walk (7 minutes max) through the centre of the town to the Mandrakia side of the peninsular to Millennium Café.
-Again, order a refreshing drink, sit on the quayside and just relax and watch what is going on.
+Then, take a short walk (7 minutes max) through the town centre to the Mandrakia side of the peninsular to Millennium Café.
+Again, order a refreshing drink, sit on the quayside, relax and watch what’s going on.
 Now you have two bases to explore from and return to when you feel like it.

 Remember the afternoons in summer can get really hot (40C+) and most Greeks have a little sleep in the afternoons and resurface again around 4 pm (ish).
 It is fine to copy them.